Jenni Falconer

-She was a radio presenter on Heart FM, presenting Heart Early Breakfast on weekdays from 4am to 6:30am and Sunday Breakfast from 6am to 9am.
-She stepped down from Sunday Breakfast in June 2019 after Early Weekday Breakfast was extended from 4-6am to 4–6.30am (an extra 30 minutes) due to changes of scheduling and presenting at Heart Breakfast.
-In December 2019, it was announced that Jenni Falconer would leave the show after the new year.
-She presented her final show on Friday 20 December 2019.
-In January 2020, it was announced that Falconer would be the new host for Smooth London breakfast & hosting on Saturday mid-mornings.

 Early life

-Falconer spent her formative years in Bishopbriggs and Milngavie, two towns on the outskirts of Glasgow.
-After her family relocated to the South of England when she was seven, she was educated at the independent Abbey School and attended the University of Leeds in 1994 to study Spanish and Italian with minors in Latin, Geography and Management Studies.
+Falconer spent her early years in Bishopbriggs and Milngavie, two towns on the northern outskirts of Glasgow.
+She has a younger brother.
+After her family relocated to Berkshire when she was seven, she was educated at the independent Abbey School in Reading and attended the University of Leeds in 1994 to study Spanish and Italian with minors in Latin, Geography and Management Studies.
 Whilst studying at university, she also launched her television career.
 She was offered a contract by ITV to make a documentary and a consumer show on the proviso that she left her studies.

 Career

 Television

 Falconer made her television debut in 1994 as a contestant on Blind Date, and later presented BBC Scotland's Big Country, ITV's documentary series 3D and consumer show We Can Work It Out alongside Judy Finnigan and Jane Harvey.
 She hosted travel shows, Holiday and How to Holiday.
 She was the main co-host of Entertainment Today from its launch in 2000 until its end in July 2008 on GMTV.